MilesDuronCIMAT/django_image/README.md

 >$python get-pip.py

 ### 2.Django
-To instal Django use this.
+To install Django use this.
 >$pip install Django==1.8

 How to run